chevereto/v4-docs/application/reference/security.md

 * [CRON setup](../stack/cron.md)
 * [Email setup](https://v4-admin.chevereto.com/settings/email.html)

+## Encryption

+Application secrets, storage credentials and two-factor codes are [encrypted](encryption.md).
+Chevereto uses ChaCha20 algorithm to store these secrets in the database.

 ## Encoded IDs

-✅ Public IDs are **always encoded** to avoid any attempt of content enumeration attack.
+Public IDs are **always encoded** to avoid any attempt of content enumeration attack.

 While the data is stored in database rows indexed with integer ids, Chevereto handles these on public as encoded identifiers.
 Similar to how YouTube encode their video IDs.
 This is made to avoid enumeration of content based on incremental identifiers (retrieve N content by doing `+1` on the identifier).

 ### Encoding and decoding IDs

-✅ Public IDs **are unique** and vary from each different installation.
+Public IDs **are unique** and vary from each different installation.

 On installation Chevereto creates a random generated `crypt_salt` which is used by the system to encode/decode these identifiers.
 This allows to convert the numeric ids stored in the database to alphanumeric ids unique to your installation.

 ### Making encoded IDs larger

-✅ The length of encoded IDs can be customized.
+The length of encoded IDs can be customized.

 Larger encoded IDs will be always better for preserving the privacy of the uploaded content.
 Two alternatives to achieve larger encoded IDs: